 • Cross-country ski trails abound here.
 Try the 11-mile Shine Pass route — one of Colorado's top spots for spring wildflower viewing, including rosy paintbrush and lupine.
 And when the snow melts, you can drive or mountain bike this same lofty road.
 Either way, you'll be treated to phenomenal views of 14,005-foot Mount of the Holy Cross.
 If you're in search of trout fishing, you'll find numerous mountain lakes in the area.
 Consider dropping a line at Missouri Lake, the closest lake to Red Cliff.

 • At an altitude of 10,521 feet, Leadville is the highest incorporated city in the United States.
 Built on the shoulders of the silver boom, Leadville has a number of historic structures peppered throughout its quaint downtown.
 Of these sites, the still-functioning Tabor Opera House is perhaps the most well-known and visited.
-There's also the National Mining Museum, celebrates the town's silver-boom past and shows what life was like for the state's mining pioneers.
+There's also the National Mining Museum, which celebrates the town's silver-boom past and shows what life was like for the state's mining pioneers, and the historic Delaware Hotel, a Victorian-era gem that's earned the nickname "a museum with pillows."
 If grandiose nature inspires you, just take a look around — the town is surrounded by five peaks that tower more than 14,000 feet: Mount Elbert (14,440 feet), Mount Massive (14,421 feet), Mount Democrat (14,148 feet), Mount Sherman (14,036 feet) and Mount Bross (14,172 feet).

 • To the west of the town of Twin Lakes, La Plata Peak towers 14,336 feet into the clear blue sky, dominating the landscape.
 This small mountain town, tucked in the San Isabel National Forest is a snapshot of rural life deep in the Rocky Mountains.
 Here, locals know each other by name and share in outdoor pursuits ranging from hiking the national forest to fishing the nearby Twin Lakes Reservoir.